densen1995/sql_lab1_de25/dashboard/pages/sakila.md

 />

 ---
-title: "Top rented movies"
+Title: "Top rented movies"
-description: "An overview of the movies with the highest number of rentals from the Sakila database"
+Description: "An overview of the movies with the highest number of rentals from the Sakila database"
 ---

 # Top rented movies Statistics